lunagarigen/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, based on measured performance data, not speculative assumptions."

 In more detail, this quote emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially introduce bugs.
 Instead, programmers should concentrate on clear logic and good architectural design initially.
 Once the program is functional and proven effective, use profiling tools to identify bottlenecks, then optimize those specific areas for improved efficiency.

+# 2024-02-10
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more detail, this quote highlights that over-concern with optimizing code before it's fully functional or before you have concrete evidence of performance bottlenecks can result in complex, hard-to-maintain systems.
+It's a reminder to prioritize good design principles and understand your program's actual requirements before attempting optimizations.